Kong/docs.konghq.com/app/konnect/configure/runtime-manager/runtime-groups/manage-entities.md

 ### Routes

-The **Routes** configuration page lists all Routes in the runtime group, including Routes created through the ServiceHub.
+The **Routes** configuration page lists all Routes in the runtime group, including Routes created through the Service Hub.
 A Route defines rules to match client requests, and is associated with a Gateway Service.
 You can edit any Routes in the runtime group from here.